x13machine/ubuntu-demon-creator/README.md

 /var/log/&lt;demon name&gt;.log for logs

+service &lt;demon name&gt; to remove the demon script

 ## Parameters
 * name: Name of the demon.
 * username: The user the demon will run as.